kampersanda/dyft/README.md

 The command builds `mi_frame<mart_index>` with a reasonable number of blocks on radius `R=4` for dataset `mnist.scale.cws.bvecs`, where the number of dimension is `N=64` and the lowest `B=4` bits are used for each feature.

-When setting `K` to 0, the number of blocks is set to ⌊`R`/2⌋+1 following the idea of GV.
+When `K` is set to 0, the number of blocks is set to ⌊`R`/2⌋+1 following the idea of GV.

 #### Example: HSV on binary sketches